fka21/genomics_smk_pipelines/rnaseq_pipelines/rnaseq_single2transcriptome/README.md

 ## Output

-The runs from different evaluation methods are grouped in `[method]_report/` directories.
-Within each directory multiple directories are found for each input assembly.

-> **NOTE**
->
-> The `inspector_report/` outputs can be utilized to further correct  for local misassemblies.
-Please consult [inspector](https://github.com/Maggi-Chen/Inspector) documentation for further information.
+The quantification files are located in `04_salmon/` directory.
+MultiQC report are found in `00_qc/multiqc.html`.